 Some 98 of the convenience stores nationwide — from Los Angeles to New York — were targeted by agents from Immigration and Customs Enforcement (ICE) whose top official described the raids as a warning to other companies that may have unauthorized employees on their payrolls.
 (Source)

-Tight restrictions on the U.S. border restricts options for employment and income earning opportunities.
-The risk of breaking “laws” necessarily limits the amount of pay employers can offer, and ultimately what workers will receive.
+Tight monitoring of the U.S. border and onerous “work visa” and/or “citizenship” requirements restrict options for employment and income earning opportunities of those that dare enter.
+Sadly, the risk of breaking U.S. “laws” necessarily limits what can be produced, the amount of pay businesses can offer, and, ultimately, what immigrant workers will receive.

 “Today’s actions send a strong message to U.S. businesses that hire and employ an illegal workforce,” ICE’s Acting Director Thomas D. Homan said in a statement.
 “ICE will enforce the law, and if you are found to be breaking the law, you will be held accountable.”
 (Source)